cgilling/dbstats/README.md

 [![Build Status](https://travis-ci.org/cgilling/dbstats.svg?branch=master)](https://travis-ci.org/cgilling/dbstats)
 [![GoDoc](https://godoc.org/github.com/cgilling/dbstats?status.svg)](https://godoc.org/github.com/cgilling/dbstats)

-A golang database/sql driver wrapper that provides stats and hooks around database operations
+A golang database/sql driver wrapper that provides hooks around database operations in order to gather usage/performance statistics.

-## Alpha Notice

-The api for retrieving stats will most likely change in the near future.

 ## Usage
-`dbstats` provides a wrapper for a `database/sql/driver.Driver` that allows for retrieving statistics with regards to its usage.
+`dbstats` provides a wrapper for a `database/sql/driver.Driver` .
 This is done by wrapping the Driver's `Open` function and then registering the new wrapped driver with `database/sql`.
+Once the driver has been wrapped, `Hook`s can be registered in order to gather various statistics.
+A very basic Hook `CounterHook` is provided by this package.

 ```go
 import (